METALS-Zinc slips as inventories rise; investors pause after rally

 Most hedge funds close out their fiscal year at the end of November so will want to take profits before then, Bhar added.

+* The dollar rose after the release U.S. manufacturing and services sector data that beat estimates.
+A firmer dollar makes commodities priced in the greenback more expensive to buyers using other currencies.

-* ZINC: LME benchmark zinc failed to trade in official open outcry trading and was bid down 0.9 percent at $3,229 a tonne as inventories rose in China.
+* ZINC: LME benchmark zinc had shed 1.3 percent to $3,215 a tonne by 1500 GMT after inventories rose in China.

 * SHANGHAI STOCKS: Weekly data on Friday showed zinc inventories in warehouses monitored by the Shanghai Futures Exchange ZN-STX-SGH jumped 22 percent while copper stocks climbed 18 percent, indicating supplies were adequate.

-* COPPER: LME three-month copper was bid 0.2 percent higher at $6,940 a tonne after ending the previous session little changed.
+* COPPER: LME three-month copper fell 0.8 percent to $6,876 a tonne after ending the previous session little changed.

 * EV SUBSIDIES: Also weighing on nickel and copper was the proposal by U.S. House Republicans to eliminate the $7,500 tax credit for electric vehicles at the end of the year.

-* LME NICKEL: LME three-month nickel traded up 0.2 percent at $12,630 a tonne in official rings.
+* LME NICKEL: LME three-month nickel edged up 0.1 percent to $12,620 a tonne.
 The contract hit its highest in more than two years at $13,030 on Wednesday.

-* ALUMINIUM: LME aluminium gained 0.4 percent in official trading to $2,183 a tonne, with looming production curbs on Chinese smelters likely to come back into focus next week as traders return from LME Week.
+* ALUMINIUM: LME aluminium added 0.1 percent to $2,175 a tonne, with looming production curbs on Chinese smelters likely to come back into focus next week as traders return from LME Week.

 * ALUMINIUM MARGINS: A jump in raw material costs has trimmed aluminium producers’ strong margins in recent months, an executive of Russian aluminium giant Rusal said.

-* PRICES: Lead climbed 1.5 percent in official rings to $2,478.50 a tonne while tin slipped 1.2 percent to $19,405.
-(Additional reporting by Tom Daly in Beijing; Editing by Keith Weir and David Goodman)
+* PRICES: Lead climbed 0.9 percent to $2,465 a tonne, while tin slipped 1.3 percent to $19,400.
+(Additional reporting by Tom Daly in Beijing; Editing by David Goodman and David Evans)